-- Phillip will buy as much shares as possible based on the investment amount (allows you to buy less than 1 lot)
+- Once it’s set-up Phillip will buy as much shares as possible based on the investment amount (allows you to buy less than 1 lot) of S$500

-- Purchase will be done on 18th of every month or the next market opening day
+- They will purchase on 18th of every month or the next market opening day.

 - Commission cost of S$7